Ruben890/Mqtt-Broker/README.md

 - Device responsibilities:
 	- On boot, connect to the MQTT broker and subscribe to `event/{chipId}` (and optionally `group/{groupName}` if you want group subscriptions on device side).
+	- **Immediately after subscribing**, publish a Status message (with device info) so the backend's `StatusStrategy` registers the device in the DB.
 	- Parse incoming `MqttResponse<TDetails>` messages.
 For firmware updates, use `EventType == "UPDATE_FIRMWARE"` and `Details` payload to download and apply firmware (see MQTTOTA project for the OTA flow and file transfer over MQTT or via HTTP with URL provided).
-	- Send status messages to backend by publishing `MqttRequest<TDetails>` to a configured backend topic (for example `status/{chipId}` or another agreed topic).
+	- Send status/telemetry messages periodically or on-demand to keep the device registration active.
 In this repo the backend expects device-originated messages in the `MqttRequest` structure.

 - Example device flow for firmware update using MQTTOTA as reference:
 	1. Device subscribes to `event/{chipId}`.